History of Port Chicago

 The Port Chicago Protest

-Following the explosion, White officers were granted time off, while the surviving Black Sailors were ordered to clean up the naval base, including the grim task of recovering the remains of their fallen shipmates.
+Following the disaster, White officers were granted time off to recover, while the surviving Black Sailors were denied customary survivors' leave and ordered to clean up the naval base, including the grim task of recovering the remains of their fallen shipmates.
+After the cleanup, the men were transferred to the nearby Mare Island Naval Shipyard in Vallejo, where they remained under the same leadership that had overseen operations at Port Chicago.

-Just three weeks after the explosion, and before an official investigation could determine its cause, hundreds of Black Sailors were ordered back to handling explosives with no additional safety measures or training, and no assurances that leadership would begin enforcing safety regulations.
+Just three weeks after the explosions, and before an official investigation could determine the cause, hundreds of Black Sailors were ordered back to handling explosives with no additional safety measures or training, and no indication that Navy leadership intended to enforce existing safety regulations.

-In an act of protest, 258 Sailors spontaneously objected.
-They were subsequently imprisoned on a barge, where they were held for three days.
+In an act of protest, 258 Sailors refused to resume loading ammunition under the same hazardous and discriminatory conditions.
+Navy officials confined them on a barge, where they were held under armed guard for three days.

-Facing the threat of execution, 208 Sailors returned to duty, while fifty men held their ground, insisting that safety conditions be improved or that they be reassigned to other duties.
+Under threats of execution, 208 Sailors reluctantly agreed to return to duty, while fifty men held their ground, insisting that safety conditions be improved or that they be reassigned to other duties.
 They were formally charged with mutiny, resulting in the largest mutiny trial in United States history.

 “This is not 50 men on trial for mutiny, this is the Navy on trial for its whole vicious policy toward Negroes.”